AustinHackers/austinhackers.github.io/aboutus.md

 * Building your own stun glove
 * How to build your own AK47

-Lastly, many of the best AHA! presentations we're written one hour before the meeting, or onsite during other speakers.
+Lastly, many of the best AHA! presentations were written one hour before the meeting, or onsite during other speakers.
 We don't need overly complicated powerpoint slides.
-In fact, some of the best talks we're simply screenshots and MS Paint with giant spray paint arrows.
+In fact, some of the best talks were simply screenshots and MS Paint with giant spray paint arrows.
 Make us laugh, we'll love you for ever!